KseniaKhmelnk/INF581_RL/README.md

 # Car Racing.
 Projet INF581

-\textit{The DQN (Deep Q-Network) algorithm} \cite{DQN_lecture}, developed by DeepMind in 2015, marked a significant breakthrough in artificial intelligence.
+**The DQN (Deep Q-Network) algorithm**, developed by DeepMind in 2015, marked a significant breakthrough in artificial intelligence.
 At its core, the DQN algorithm builds upon the foundation of Q-Learning, a classic reinforcement learning technique.
 However, it enhances Q-Learning by leveraging deep neural networks and introducing a new concept known as experience replay.
 During the training phase of Q-learning, the Q-value of a state-action pair directly is updating this way:

 $$Q^{*}_{k + 1} (s, a) \xleftarrow{} Q^{*}_{k}(s, a) + \alpha (r + \gamma